0ls3n/Civica/README.md

 # Civica Project Management System

 Civica Project Management System is a comprehensive solution designed to streamline project planning, execution, and monitoring.
-With powerful features tailored for teams of all sizes, Civica helps organizations effectively manage projects from inception to completion.
+With powerful features tailored for teams of all sizes.

 ## Features